-But right now, enlarger lenses are likely at the cheapest they’ll ever be.
+But right now, enlarger lenses are likely the cheapest they’ll ever be.
 As this hobby continues to grow, the demand for the lenses will raise the prices at eBay as well as at your local antique film store.
 So if you are looking to upgrade, you can usually tell a better lens by the aperture.
-Most of the best lenses use an f2.8 aperture, while the middle of the road varieties will have an f/4 aperture.
+Most of the best lenses use an f2.8 aperture, while the middle-of-the-road varieties will have an f/4 aperture.

 Does it matter if my enlarger lens is scratched?